lkesteloot/unsong/unsong.md

 “Huh!”
 I exclaimed.
 Everyone looked at me.

 “That verse from the Rubaiyat.
 The one Nixon used in the 70s.
-It goes, um…
+It goes, um...

 [i]O thou, who burns with tears for those who burn<br/>
 In Hell, whose fires will find thee in thy turn<br/>
 Hope not the Lord thy God to mercy teach<br/>
 For who art thou to teach, or He to learn?[/i]

-…that’s from Job.
+... that’s from Job.
 It’s got to be.
 Khayyam must have read Job.”

 “Well,” said Zoe, “it’s certainly got the right amount of condescension.”